unnatimehta99/Legal_Case_Text_Summarization/README.md

 We use the ROUGE (Recall-Oriented Understudy for Gisting Evaluation) metric to measure the quality of the generated summaries in comparison to the human-authored summaries.

 ## Conclusion
-This project showcases the power of audio features in generating legal case summaries.
+This project showcases the generation legal case summaries.
 By leveraging machine learning techniques, we successfully built accurate models for text summarization.